 - 1. Press Menu, and then tap Program Edit to enter Program Edit Mode.
-Alternatively, press Prog Edit (MPC X, MPC One), or press Edit (MPC Key 61). - 2.
+Alternatively, press Prog Edit (MPC X, MPC One), or press Edit (MPC Key 61, MPC Key 37). - 2.
 Tap Samples to view any of the last three pages.
 These lets you view the samples assigned to all four layers of the current keygroup as well as other parameters such as tuning, level, panning, or offset for each layer. - Tap the Number of KG field, and then use the data dial or -/+ buttons to set the number of keygroups in the program (1-128).
 Alternatively, tap the Number of KG field, and then use the numeric keypad to enter a value (or double-tap the Number of KG field, and then use the numeric keypad on the screen). - Tap the Keygroup field, and then use the data dial or -/+ buttons to select a keygroup.
-Alternatively, double-tap the Keygroup field, and then tap a keygroup to select it. - 5.
-Tap a pad to play the sample in the keygroup.
-The pad will be lit green.
+Alternatively, double-tap the Keygroup field, and then tap a keygroup to select it.